If you have a business or are starting a business, then you’ll need to create a website.

 Of course, the messaging needs to be on point and include the necessary keywords that you want your site to rank for – choosing the keywords that you want to target for each page of your website, and a better understanding on what your prospective buyers are looking for.

-If you’re asking yourself “how to create a website?” or “how to start a blog?” for your business, personal brand, or anything else, check out this guide and you’ll have the tools you need to get started.
+If you’re asking yourself “how to create a website from scratch?” or “how to start a blog?” for your business, personal brand, or anything else, check out this guide and you’ll have the tools you need to get started.

 Website Speed is Crucial for Search Engine Optimization – and Everything Else

-The search engines value pages that are easy to crawl and quick to display for users – the user experience is quickly becoming a more important factor in ranking than ever.
+The search engines value pages that are easy to crawl and quick to display for visitors – the user experience is quickly becoming a more important factor in ranking than ever.

-Read on to discover our tips and tricks for creating a super-fast website that the search engines and your users will love.
+Read on to discover our tips and tricks for create a website that is super fast that the search engines and your visitors will love.

 What CMS Would Work Best for Your Website or Blog?

-The first thing you should consider when you are building a website or blog is the content management or CMS.
+The first thing you should consider when you are going to create a website, online store, or blog is the content management or CMS.

-This will help you design your site, lay out your content, and otherwise make things look exactly the way you want them.
+This will help you design your site, drag and drop your content, and otherwise make things look exactly the way you want them.

-Drupal, Joomla, Squarespace, Wix, and WordPress are all popular choices for business websites – and for good reason!
+Drupal, Joomla, Squarespace, Wix (the Wix editor is popular), and WordPress are all popular choices for business websites that have a website builder feature – and for good reason!

-WordPress is one of the most popular content management systems for business websites (or really, any other type of website – it is also one of the best blog sites) because it’s so user-friendly, offers a variety of extensions and thousands of plugins that let you basically make your WordPress website into anything you might want it to be, and it might be possible to build a WordPress website yourself if you are somewhat tech-savvy.
+WordPress is a widely-used content management system for business websites (or really, any other type of website – it is also one of the best blog sites) because it’s so user-friendly, offers thousands of plugins that let you basically make your WordPress website into anything you might want it to be, and it might be possible to build a WordPress website with a website builder and if you are somewhat tech-savvy.

-WordPress is also an open source or free platform, so the price is right and many developers around the world use it, so you can always find development resources online, low-cost or free website themes and plugins, and web design companies that work with WordPress.
+WordPress is also an open source or free platform, so the price is right a web developer around the world use it, so you can always find development resources online, low-cost or free website themes and plugins, and design companies that work with WordPress.

 Another reason that WordPress has become so popular (it is reported that WordPress powers 35% of the Internet as of this writing), is that you don’t need to need to learn how to code, although a bit of HTML and CSS knowledge is always helpful if you want to customize the look and feel of your site further.

-However, if you get started on your own with WordPress or any other CMS, chances are you can find a web design company who can help you take things to the next level.
+However, if you get started on your own with WordPress or any other CMS, chances are you can find a web design firm who can help you take things to the next level.

 You will be able to find developers who specialize in almost any CMS, but WordPress is particularly common.